The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897215115412275222/unknown.png)

-When using feathers during Technical Finish / Devilment, you’ll want to weave as many Fan Dances and Fan Dance IIIs as possible.
+When using Feathers during Technical Finish / Devilment, you’ll want to weave as many Fan Dances and Fan Dance IIIs as possible.
 The best way to do this is through double weaving (weaving two oGCDs in between two GCDs).
 Depending on your ping, you may not be able to properly weave two oGCDs in between GCDs without clipping your GCD.
 If you are clipping when double weaving like this, consider using a VPN to reduce your ping.
 If using a VPN is not an option or doesn’t help prevent clipping when double weaving, your best option is to only single weave to prevent significant clips.
 Although playable, it is suboptimal since you won’t be able to weave as many oGCDs as possible in buff windows.

 When weaving oGCDs, you can double weave two oGCDs in between two regular weaponskill GCDs, but you will only be able to weave one oGCD after a Standard or Technical Finish due to these GCDs only being 1.5 seconds as opposed to your normal weaponskill GCD (base 2.50 sec).
-Generally speaking, when weaving feathers in buff windows, you’ll want to use Fan Dance and immediately queue up Fan Dance III in the double weave window.
+Generally speaking, when weaving Feathers in buff windows, you’ll want to use Fan Dance and immediately queue up Fan Dance III in the double weave window.

 Theoretically, you can use Fan Dance and then wait to see whether Fan Dance III procs and if it doesn’t proc use Fan Dance again as your second oGCD.
 However, because Fan Dance has a one second cooldown while animation lock of oGCDs is 0.8 sec, double weaving Fan Dance into Fan Dance is not recommended due to increased likelihood of clipping the GCD as well as relying on reaction time to decide whether you need to press Fan Dance III or Fan Dance as your second oGCD.
 Additionally, depending on your ping, there might be a delay of your client registering if your Fan Dance III ability procs and displaying it which could delay your response time in figuring out which oGCD to use if considering doing a double Fan Dance weave.
 Therefore, it is recommended to do Fan Dance and then hit the Fan Dance III button regardless of whether the ability procs.
 If it procs, you will have done Fan Dance into Fan Dance III.
 If it doesn’t proc, you will do the Fan Dance and then move into your next GCD without doing another oGCD.

-Outside of Technical Finish / Devilment windows, you will want to use Fan Dance when you have four Feathers (to prevent overcapping feathers), and you will want to use Fan Dance when you have three Fathers and you are about to use Flourish after the next GCD and the next GCD is a proc (unless you have 50 epEsprit, in which case you could use a buffer Saber Dance after popping Flourish to give you another GCD to use Feathers before using proc GCDs from Flourish).
+Outside of Technical Finish / Devilment windows, you will want to use Fan Dance when you have four Feathers (to prevent overcapping Feathers), and you will want to use Fan Dance when you have three Fathers and you are about to use Flourish after the next GCD and the next GCD is a proc (unless you have 50 epEsprit, in which case you could use a buffer Saber Dance after popping Flourish to give you another GCD to use Feathers before using proc GCDs from Flourish).

 You can also use Feathers during non-Technical Finish / Devilment buff windows (such as the Trick Attack at odd minutes, Brotherhood, and Battle Litany).
-Purposefully using feathers during these off windows for buffs is a slight gain over having to use the Feathers when you cap at four Feathers outside of buffs.
+Purposefully using Feathers during these off windows for buffs is a slight gain over having to use the Feathers when you cap at four Feathers outside of buffs.
 Keep in mind that on average you will generate approximately 2-3 Feathers in a 45 second period of time (i.e. the time between when the off minute Trick Attack expires and the Trick Attack under Technical Finish / Devilment comes up), so you’ll likely be able to restock the Feathers for your next Technical Finish / Devilment.

 Other than Fan Dance and Fan Dance III, DNC has several other oGCD offensive abilities such as Flourish and Devilment and several utility oGCDs from DNC specific actions (Curing Waltz, Shield Samba, Closed Position / Ending) to role actions (Arm’s Length, Head Graze, Leg Graze, Foot Graze, Second Wind).
 All of these oGCDs do not have any serious animation locks and are all able to be double weaved.
 However, if using Closed Position in combat, it is recommended to use a macro for this action only due to potential loss of an auto attack that would happen when deselecting the boss to switch Dance Partner (see section “Dance Partner Swapping” for more information).
 When using a macro like this, you do not want to double weave.